🔍

 🔊

-Conditional mood (Condizionale) of the verb quotàre
+condizionale quotare.
+Conditional mood of the verb quotare

 Tempo semplice